 Our diets play an important role in chronic inflammation because our digestive bacteria release chemicals that may spur or suppress inflammation.
 The types of bacteria that populate our gut and their chemical byproducts vary according to the foods we eat.
 Some foods encourage the growth of populations of bacteria that stimulate inflammation, while others promote the growth of bacteria that suppress it.

 Fortunately, you are probably already enjoying many of the foods and beverages that have been linked to reductions in inflammation and chronic disease.
-They include the following:
+As long as you are not allergic to any of these foods or beverages, they include the following:

 - Fruits and vegetables.
 Most fruits and brightly colored vegetables naturally contain high levels of antioxidants and polyphenols — potentially protective compounds found in plants.

 - Nuts and seeds.
 Studies have found that consuming nuts and seeds is associated with reduced markers of inflammation and a lower risk of cardiovascular disease and diabetes.

 - Beverages.
 The polyphenols in coffee and the flavonols in cocoa are thought to have anti-inflammatory properties.
 Green tea is also rich in both polyphenols and antioxidants.

 For additional advice about ways to reduce inflammation, read Understanding Inflammation, an online guide from Harvard Medical School.